Skip to Content

 Tired, cold, and overzealous, we set off on our second sunrise mission to Bukit Cinta Mount Agung Viewpoint.

 The previous morning had not been a success, with the view of Mount Agung obstructed by a cloak of clouds.
-So after extending our stay in Amed to give it another attempt, we were praying.
+So after extending our stay in Amed to give it another attempt, we were hoping for the best.

 As we followed the road out of Amed, the sky was clear.
 It was a promising start and made us feel slightly better about our second 5 am start in 2-days.